bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk run //:go-code-tutorial word
 ```

-We will cover the "test" command later, as we do not have any tests defined
+We will cover the "test" command later as we do not have any tests defined
 in the project.

 So the commands build, run, and test are pretty easy to get your head around, but the third part of the